wypb/flink-elasticsearch2-connector/README.md

 # flink-elasticsearch2-connector

-Flink DataSet ElasticSearchOutputFormat create by <https://www.iteblog.com> base on `org.apache.flink#flink-connector-elasticsearch2_2.10#1.1.2`
+Flink DataSet ElasticSearchOutputFormat create by <https://www.iteblog.com> based on `org.apache.flink#flink-connector-elasticsearch2_2.10#1.1.2`,We can use it in Scala or Java.

 # Usage